 Funding Support Co-ordinator Johnny Denis joined ELC in June 2015 to help bring in additional funding and resources.
 He has about 30 years experience in starting and supporting Co-ops, Social Enterprises, and projects and programmes in the community and public sectors.
 Johnny is a 2016 Fellow of the Finance Innovation Lab, Board Member and Manager of The Fuel Co-op.
 He is a Director of Sew Fabulous CIC, The Sailboat Project, and of East Sussex Association of Local Councils.
 He is a Chair of Glynde and Beddingham Parish Council and a Member of Ringmer Parish Council and he is a Fellow of the Royal Society for Public Health.

-Communications Team Lauren Simpson.
+Communications Team, Lauren Simpson.
 Documentary film producer and organising enthusiast Lauren produced the acclaimed independent cinematic documentary Just Do It - a tale of modern-day outlaws released in 2011.
-As well as her role with the Co-op she works as the Office Manager for The Bureau of Investigative Journalism and as Production Manager at Dartmouth Films in London.
+Until recently she worked as the Operations Manager for The Bureau of Investigative Journalism and as Production Manager at Dartmouth Films in London but is now in pursuit of a land based living in Wales.

 and Phil Moore Communicator, collaborator, connector Phil is passionate about media.
-A former staffer at the Ecologist Magazine, he writes for Permaculture Magazine UK.
-A background in documentary film making Phil has worked for a number of organisations including ActionAid, The Environmental Law Foundation, The Environmental Justice Foundation and the Sheffield Documentary Film Festival in a variety of roles.
-Phil recently produced a series of nine short films called Living with the Land .
-Email: firstname.lastname@example.org
+A former staffer at the Ecologist Magazine, he occasionally writes for Permaculture Magazine UK.
+A background in documentary film making Phil has worked for a number of organisations including The Real Farming Trust, Agroforestry Research Trust, ActionAid, The Environmental Law Foundation, The Environmental Justice Foundation and the Sheffield Documentary Film Festival in a variety of roles.
+Phil and Lauren recently produced a series of nine short films called Living with the Land .
+Email: email@example.com

 The Co-operative is also fortunate to benefit from the support of many other pro-bono advisors and volunteers: